For many, retirement is a life stage where one can sit back, relax, and enjoy life.

 Unfortunately, trying to find an online job can be confusing at first.
-Don’t be turned off quickly.
+Don’t get turned off too soon.

-It’s completely understandable since you’d have to determine your goal first in order to search for what you need.
-See which group of retirees you fit to discover what type of work at home jobs for retirees is available for you:
+See which group of retirees you belong to discover what types of work from home jobs for retirees are available for you:

 Retirees who want to continue their profession in a different capacity